Swallowtail butterfly: Mating and young

 After mating, the male Parnassines produce a glue-like substance that is used to seal the female genital opening and prevent other males from mating.
 They lay individual eggs on the underside of the leaves of their food plants.
 There is no parental investment once the eggs have been laid.

 The pupae are typically attached to the substrate by the cremaster but with head up held by a silk girdle.
 The Apollos, however, pupate in debris on the ground and also build a loose cocoon.
 In the temperate regions, the winters are passed in a pupal diapause stage.

 In culture

 Since swallowtail butterflies are large, colorful, and attractive, they have been targeted by butterfly collectors.
 The largest of these, the birdwing butterflies are particularly sought after and are cultured in butterfly farms to supply collectors.

-Many members of the family, as larvae, feed on plants of the citrus family Rutaceae, making some of these attractive butterflies pests in citrus orchards.
+Many members of the family, as larvae, feed on plants of the citrus family Rutaceae, and some of them are pests in citrus orchards.

 The Oregon swallowtail is the state insect of Oregon.
 The eastern tiger swallowtail is the state insect of Virginia and the state butterfly of Georgia, Delaware, and South Carolina.
-The black swallowtail is the state butterfly of Oklahoma.
+The black swallowtail is the state butterfly of New Jersey and Oklahoma.